Kong/docs.konghq.com/src/gateway/how-to/request-transformations.md

 There are a large number of Kong plugins, many of which need to be [custom installed](/gateway/{{page.kong_version}}/plugin-development/distribution/) prior to utilization.
-Fortunately, Kong ships prepackaged with a number of useful plugins including the Request Transformer.
+Kong ships prepackaged with a number of useful plugins including the Request Transformer.

 First verify the Request Transformer plugin is available on your gateway by querying the Admin API and using `jq` to filter the response looking at the plugins available on the server.